-As this pandemic rages on, it’s come to my attention that while Amazon will be fine, independent booksellers are suffering.
+During the COVID-19 pandemic, it came to my attention that while Amazon continues to be fine, independent booksellers are suffering.
 That’s why I decided to become a Bookshop.org affiliate.
 Starting today, my book reviews may contain affiliate links to Bookshop.org, an online bookstore that provides financial support to independent bookstores nationwide.
 I’ve also added a new Caterpickles Bookstore Learn more about Bookshop.org, affiliate links on Caterpickles, and the new Caterpickles Bookstore.

 Last week our local public health office released official guidance for how to mitigate the risk of spreading COVID-19 during Halloween and Día de Los Muertos celebrations.
 I wanted to share it with you here, in case your family is also trying to figure out what those celebrations will look like this year.